Ghost Town in the Thumb – Port Crescent

 What’s In a Name – Pinnebog Confusion

 Walter Hume established a trading post and hotel near the mouth of the Pinnebog River in 1844.
 From these humble beginnings, the area took the name of Pinnebog, taking its name from the river of which it was located.
-However, a post office established some five miles upstream also took its name from the river.
-To avoid confusion the town changed its name to Port Crescent for the crescent-shaped harbor along which it was built.
+At the time, the thumb was an “impenetrable wilderness” of thickets and tall forests.

 Port Crescent – Industrial Powerhouse